ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 - Dietician
 - Psychologist

-All of the data collecte is used to make an assessment of the suitability of the patient for transplant.
+All of the data collected is used to make an assessment of the suitability of the patient for transplant.
 Additional tests can be ordered at different times.
 The results of tests take variable amounts of time to become available.
 It is therefore essential that any system notifies an appropriate person when all of the data becomes available, or if a particular timeout has been exceeded.

 During the assessment phase, and subsequent phases, it is necessary to get positive confirmation from the patient of the current medication as any information recorded in the system may be out of date.